amroakkad/thingworx-async-tasks/README.md

 This is a CompletableFuture Java wrapper for ThingWorx, which allows executing multiple tasks asynchronously and accessing their result in the same service in a similar style as of Javascript Promise.

+The main usecase of this extension is to allow parallel execution of logic (encapsulated as a ThingWorx service) and retrieving the result of the Tasks executed in this manner in the scope of the original service.

+The execution time of the ProcessTasks service below = the execution time of the slowest Task supplied to it.

 ## How to Use in ThingWorx
 1. Download the extension from the Releases section.